-As a parent of three St Bernard’s students, Nicole is an advocate of a student centred approach to education where student voice is acknowledged and decisions are made with regard to “what is best for the students?”
+Nicole joined the Finance Committee in 2015 and the College Board in 2018.
+Nicole is a Chartered Accountant and holds a Bachelor of Business and a Master of Communication.
+Nicole is a tax manager with Pitcher Partners Advisory and also Director and CFO of Launchpad6.As a parent of three St Bernard’s students, Nicole is an advocate of a student centred approach to education where student voice is acknowledged and decisions are made with regard to “what is best for the students?”
 As Finance Committee Chair she is also committed to helping ensure St Bernard’s has the resources and facilities necessary to offer a variety of educational techniques recognising that no two students are the same, and that all students deserve the opportunity to be the very best they can be regardless of background, ability or talent.

 Greg has been a C suite executive and leader in the Health Care sector for the past 20 years.